neoforged/NeoGradle/README.md

 ## Apply Parchment Mappings

-To get human-readable parameter names in decompiled Minecraft source-code, as well as Javadocs, crowed-sourced data from the [Parchment project](https://parchmentmc.org) can be applied to the Minecraft source-code before it is recompiled.
+To get human-readable parameter names in decompiled Minecraft source-code, as well as Javadocs, crowdsourced data from the [Parchment project](https://parchmentmc.org) can be applied to the Minecraft source-code before it is recompiled.

 This is currently only supported when applying the NeoGradle userdev Plugin.